MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     - Fetch an AMI id (the old way)
 - Custom resources are backed by either Lambda functions (most common) or an SNS topic
 - To define a custom resource we have to use the `ServiceToken` property which has to be an ARN to a Lambda function or SNS topic
-- There will be an event passed to the Lambda which contains the request type (create, update, delete) and the response url (the url for callback from the function).
-We can also pass some parameters as resource properties (key-value pairs) to the Lambda
+- There will be an event passed to the Lambda function which contains the request type (create, update, delete) and the response url (the url for callback from the function).
+We can also pass some parameters as resource properties (key-value pairs) to the function.

 ## Dynamic References